VADERASU/survey_framework/README.md

 ### papers.bib
 Next to the `metadata.toml` file should be a `papers.bib` file.
 This should be a bibtex file containing all of the papers you plan to reference.
+This file is optional if you are not adding any new papers to an existing database.

 ## Installation
 The easiest way to install this package is through [poetry](https://python-poetry.org/).